LorenzoOttino/Spatio-temporal-data-analysis/README.md

 # Spatio-temporal-data-analysis

-This repository holds all code about my thesis.
+This repository holds all the code about my thesis.